harness/developer-hub/docs/platform/Secrets/2-add-use-text-secrets.md

 :::info

 You can create secrets that point to secret managers in a different [scope](/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes).
-For example, you can use secret managers to create secrets at the organization level and allow your project teams to create secrets inside the project.
+For example, you can create secrets inside a project using the Secret Manager created at the Org or Account level.

 :::